dotnet/docs/docs/standard/getting-started.md

 # Getting Started

 There are a number of ways to get started with .NET.
-Because .NET is a large and massive platform, there are multiple articles in this documentation which show how you can get started with .NET, each from a different perspective.
+Because .NET is a massive platform, there are multiple articles in this documentation which show how you can get started with .NET, each from a different perspective.

 ## Getting started using .NET languages

-* For C#, the [Getting Started](../csharp/getting-started/index.md) articles and [C# Tutorials](../csharp/tutorials/index.md) provide a number of ways to get started in a C#-centric way.
+* The [C# Getting Started](../csharp/getting-started/index.md) articles and [C# Tutorials](../csharp/tutorials/index.md) provide a number of ways to get started in a C#-centric way.

-* For F#, the [Getting Started](../fsharp/tutorials/getting-started/index.md) tutorials provide three primary ways you can use F#: with Visual Studio, Visual Studio Code, or command-line tools.
+* The [F# Getting Started](../fsharp/tutorials/getting-started/index.md) tutorials provide three primary ways you can use F#: with Visual Studio, Visual Studio Code, or command-line tools.

-* For Visual Basic, the [Getting Started](../visual-basic/getting-started/index.md) articles provide guides for using Visual Basic in Visual Studio, and provide a number of other learning resources.
+* The [Visual Basic Getting Started](../visual-basic/getting-started/index.md) articles provide guides for using Visual Basic in Visual Studio, and provide a number of other learning resources.

 ## Getting started using .NET core